News from the Mission Committee

 One of the most successful and fun community outreach projects here at Faith United Church is our Annual Yard Sale.
 We collect clothing, household items, books and food items for a bake sale.
 Everyone pitches in the week prior the sale to set up and prepare for the sale, which is held on a Saturday in early June.
 During that week we sort through all of the donations that have been brought in and display them in an orderly fashion.
 On Friday, the church “bakers” arrive with homemade goodies to sell at the bake sale.
 The unique thing about our sale is that nothing is priced.
 Shoppers are given plastic bags as they enter the building and can take anything they want - as they leave, they give a money donation based on what they feel is appropriate or that they can afford.
 It is a win-win all around!

 Due to the current COVID-19 pandemic, we have cancelled the yard sale for this year.
-We plan on bringing it back in 2021.
+We plan on bringing it back as soon as we safely can.
+In the meantime, please continue to observe social distancing and wear your mask.
+And if you haven't already done so, please get vaccinated.